Heart of Australia is proud to announce the launch of its NextGen Medics program.

 - breakfast, lunch and dinner each day during blocks

-- NextGen student polo shirts & caps (uniforms)
+- NextGen student polo shirts (uniforms)

 - Programmed tourist attraction entry (refer program)

 Dr Gomes asks that students who join the NextGen program purchase a ticket and attend the next annual Heart of Australia Gala Dinner.
 The Gala Dinner is the major stakeholder event each year and an opportunity to showcase and celebrate the NextGen program.
 Ticket prices are typically around $250.

 For information about becoming a corporate partner for the Heart of Australia NextGen Medics program, please email firstname.lastname@example.org.